Faetsch/s3-demo/README.md

-# CSV to S3 Bucket Demo
+# DB to CSV to S3 Bucket Demo

 ## Prerequisites
 - checkout project